Council Tax adult social care precept explained

 The government has allowed councils which provide social care to adults to increase their share of Council Tax.
 This additional Council Tax charge is called the adult social care precept.

-This started in 2016/17 and it is a government requirement that this precept is shown as a separate line on the bill with an amount that is the total for this additional precept over the two years, rather than the total spend on adult social care.
-The 2% increase shown on the bill is an increase on the whole Kent County Council (KCC) amount which results in a total KCC increase of 4.99% (or 5.0% when rounded to one decimal place).
+This started in 2016 and it is a government requirement that this precept is shown as a separate line on the bill with an amount that is the total for this additional precept, rather than the total spend on adult social care.
+The 3% increase shown on the bill is an increase on the whole Kent County Council (KCC) amount which results in a total KCC increase of 4.99% (or 5.0% when rounded to one decimal place).

 The percentage increase is calculated by the total for Kent County Council and the adult social care precept.

 - in 2021/22 the total precept is £1,418.76 (£1,259.64 plus £159.12)

 - in 2020/21 the total precept is £1,351.26 (£1,232.64 plus £118.62)

 - in 2019/20 the total precept is £1,299.42 (£1,206.72 plus £92.70)